Great content marketers make their jobs look easy.…

 Even if you have a robust marketing team, often your staff only knows what they’ve done for your company.
 There’s a whole world of SEO (search engine optimization) and content strategy out there beyond the walls of your office.

 Often in an organization, processes are inherited and rarely questioned.
 If the person who held a role before did it this way, who are you to change it?
 With a third-party content consultant, you get the benefit of everything they’ve done for other clients and everything they’ve learned along the way.

-3. You Tap into Broad, Deep Expertise You May Be Lacking
+3. You Tap Into Broad, Deep Expertise You May Be Lacking

 I hate to burst your bubble, but your incredibly complicated industry is actually not all that complicated.
 An outsider—granted, an experienced content creator—can glom onto what your company does and what its differentiators are faster than you’d imagine.
 Consultants immerse themselves in your industry so that they can speak intelligently in your brand voice.

 What you do need is a content expert, and sometimes you simply don’t have that on staff.
-Hiring a marketing associate, or even a marketing director, does not mean that individual is skilled in content strategy.
+Hiring a marketing associate, or even a marketing director, does not mean that an individual is skilled in content strategy.
 Marketing is a wide umbrella and you need to ensure you have experts in everything you do—from email to social media to advertising to content development.

-4. You Free Up Your Team to Focus on What They Do Best
+4. You Free Up Your Team To Focus On What They Do Best

 The reason for outsourcing your content development is to free up time to do what you do best in your role.
 For a one-person operation, that might be running the business or attracting new customers.
 For an enterprise, that might mean focusing on the bigger marketing picture while a consultant handles the content.

-5. You Save Money and Time
+5. You Save Money And Time

 This is the best part for you: rather than paying a full-time salary plus benefits, with an external writer you pay only for what you need.
 That might be a here-and-there blog post or a retainer for a set amount of work each month.